Birendra Krishna Bhadra: Early life and education

 Birendra Krishna Bhadra was born on 4 August 1905, to Roy Bahadur Kalikrishna Bhadra and Sarala Bala Devi at a rented house in Ahiritola his maternal home, in north Calcutta (now Kolkata).
 His original (paternal) home is Uthali village in Satkhira district (Khulna division) of Bangladesh (then East Bengal, later East Pakistan).
 Later the family moved to 7, Ramdhan Mitra Lane, the house bought by his grandmother Yogo Maya Devi.
+Bhadra was a Kayastha.
 His father, Kali Krishna Bhadra was a linguist, fluent in 14 languages, and employed as an interpreter in a lower court and later became a known figure in the Bengali literary circles of the time.
 Kali Krishna married Sarala Bala Devi the second child of the then famous Police Court lawyer Kalicharan Ghosh, and in 1927 was awarded the title of Roy Bahadur.
 Roy Bahadur Kali Krishna had two sons, Bhupendra Krishna and Birendra Krishna.
 In 1926, Birendra Krishna Bhadra passed Intermediate, and in 1928 graduated from Scottish Church College, Kolkata.

 Career

 He adapted and restructured several classics to produce notable radio plays.
 In the 1930s All India Radio, Kolkata started broadcasting a 1 hour 30 minutes program called Mahishashura Mardini which describes the epic battle of goddess Durga with the demon king Mahishashura.
 The script of this program was written by Bani Kumar and the music was directed by Pankaj Kumar Mallik.
 It was recited by Bhadra.
 It was first broadcast on the Mahalaya of 1931.
 Since then, All India Radio have broadcast this programme on the Mahalaya of every year except 1976.
 The programme, which started off as a live-performance, has been broadcast in its pre-recorded format since 1952.

 Bhadra wrote some plays including Mess No. 49, and directed a theatre production Sahib Bibi Gulam, a stage adaptation of the celebrated novel of famous author, the Bimal Mitra.
 In 1952, he dramatised Bankim Chandra Chattopadhyay's novel Subarna Golak which was filmed in the same name in 1981.
 He also produced the famous radio drama Shahjahan, based on an eponymous historical play by Dwijendralal Ray.
 Chhabi Biswas played Shahjahan in that radio drama.
 It became immensely popular among the masses and is still considered as a classic Bengali Radio-drama.
-He also adapted many well known plays like Chandragpta (written by Dwijendralal Ray) and Prafulla (written by Girish Chandra Ghosh) in radio drama format.He reinstated the Durga temple in 1347 Bangabde in Uthali village of Tala upazila of Satkhira district of Bangladesh.
+He also adapted many well known plays like Chandragpta (written by Dwijendralal Ray) and Prafulla (written by Girish Chandra Ghosh) in radio drama format.
+He reinstated the Durga temple in 1347 Bangabde in Uthali village of Tala upazila of Satkhira district of Bangladesh.
 Durga Puja is still going on in the temple.